BlueBrain/morphology-workflows/README.md

 the final morphologies that could be validated and automatically fixed by the workflow.
 Usually these morphologies are the most relevant ones for later use.

+The morphologies marked as invalid may be fixed manually before rerunning the workflow on them.

 ## Examples